Maryline-K/ansible_playbook/README.md

 # ansible_playbook
-all configuration files for ansible will be store here.
+all configuration files for ansible will be found here.